mdelucchi/away-we-go/README.md

 - simple, straightforward code is the way
 - Go is built on these foundations
 - make decisions with correctness optimizations as first priority

+_"Go blows away Node in pretty much every way IMO.
+You get all the niceties of blocking code without actually blocking, you get (relatively) tiny binaries that you can deploy anywhere with ease and no fuss, instead of 250mb of node_modules that everyone comes up with hacks to work around." - TJ Holowaychuk (2017)_

 ### Kit Projects
 - single Kit projects should first be established